PHOTO: CYNTHIA HARTLEY

 Nest Searching and Beach Patrol

-Survey the beach weekly, search for banded birds, nests, re-check known nests, look for chicks and any signs of disturbance or threats
+Survey the beach weekly, search for banded birds and nests, re-check known nests, look for chicks and any signs of disturbance or threats

 Locate and mark nests with GPS and create maps of nest locations and fences